SamChou19815/sampl/LANGUAGE_SPEC.md

  */

 /*
- * Reads a line from the console.
-Blocks until there is a line.
+ * [readLine] reads a line from the standard input and returns the line.
+ * Blocks until there is a line.
  */
 fun readLine(): String = readLine()!!